Debian Apache

 Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

-This is an optional step and will improve system performance and is highly recommended.
+This will improve system performance and is highly recommended.

 Redis installation documentation